tobyhodges/data-empowerment/learners/setup.md

 ## Datasets
 Throughout this workshop, we use four primary data sets:

+We recommend that you download a [single zip file](https://github.com/EngineeringForDemocracy/data-empowerment/raw/refs/heads/main/episodes/data/data_file.zip) with all of the files and then unzip it.
+Move the unzipped folder to somewhere on your system that you can find (e.g. Desktop or Documents).

 The Check-In Dataset is based on a 2018 state election.
 The data set tracks check-in times and lengths at ballot scanners across various locations, as well